mohamedSalehMatar/PRODIGY_ML_2/README.md

-# PRODIGY_ML_2
+# K-means clustering implementation to group customers
-K-means clustering implementation to group customers
+This project was made a part of InfoTech internship